ppgorecki/TreeSimulations/PIPELINE.md

 ## References

+### Core Pipeline

-- Molloy, E.K. and Warnow, T. (2020).
-TreeShrink: fast and accurate detection of outlier long branches in collections of phylogenetic trees.
+- **Molloy, E.K. and Warnow, T. (2020).** TreeShrink: fast and accurate detection of outlier long branches in collections of phylogenetic trees.
+BMC Genomics, 21(Suppl 2):332.
-- Rasmussen, M.D. and Kellis, M. (2011).
-A Bayesian approach for fast and accurate gene tree reconstruction.
+- **Rasmussen, M.D. and Kellis, M. (2011).** A Bayesian approach for fast and accurate gene tree reconstruction.
+Molecular Biology and Evolution, 28(1):273-290.
-- SimPhy: Mallo, D., De Oliveira Martins, L., and Posada, D. (2016).
-SimPhy: Phylogenomic simulation of gene, locus, and species trees.
+- **Mallo, D., De Oliveira Martins, L., and Posada, D. (2016).** SimPhy: Phylogenomic simulation of gene, locus, and species trees.
 Systematic Biology, 65(2):334-344.
-- **AliSim**: Ly-Trong, N. et al. (2022).
-AliSim: A Fast and Versatile Phylogenetic Sequence Simulator for the Genomic Era.
+- **Ly-Trong, N. et al. (2022).** AliSim: A Fast and Versatile Phylogenetic Sequence Simulator for the Genomic Era.
 Molecular Biology and Evolution, 39(5):msac092.
-- **IQ-TREE 2**: Minh, B.Q. et al. (2020).
-IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era.
+- **Minh, B.Q. et al. (2020).** IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era.
 Molecular Biology and Evolution, 37(5):1530-1534.
-- PhyML: Guindon, S. et al. (2010).
-New algorithms and methods to estimate maximum-likelihood phylogenies: assessing the performance of PhyML 3.0.
+- **Guindon, S. et al. (2010).** New algorithms and methods to estimate maximum-likelihood phylogenies: assessing the performance of PhyML 3.0.
 Systematic Biology, 59(3):307-321.

+### Indel Modeling

+**Model Development:**
+- **Thorne, J.L., Kishino, H., and Felsenstein, J. (1991).** An evolutionary model for maximum likelihood alignment of DNA sequences.
+Journal of Molecular Evolution, 33(2):114-124.
+- **Thorne, J.L., Kishino, H., and Felsenstein, J. (1992).** Inching toward reality: An improved likelihood model of sequence evolution.
+Journal of Molecular Evolution, 34(1):3-16.
+- **Cartwright, R.A.
+(2005).** DNA assembly with gaps (Dawg): simulating sequence evolution.
+Bioinformatics, 21(Suppl 3):iii31-iii38.
+- **Cartwright, R.A.
+(2009).** Problems and solutions for estimating indel rates and length distributions.
+Molecular Biology and Evolution, 26(2):473-480.
+- **Fletcher, W. and Yang, Z. (2009).** INDELible: A flexible simulator of biological sequence evolution.
+Molecular Biology and Evolution, 26(8):1879-1888.

+**Empirical Studies:**
+- **Benner, S.A., Cohen, M.A., and Gonnet, G.H.
+(1993).** Empirical and structural models for insertions and deletions in the divergent evolution of proteins.
+Journal of Molecular Biology, 229(4):1065-1082.
+- **Gu, X. and Li, W.H.
+(1995).** The size distribution of insertions and deletions in human and rodent pseudogenes suggests the logarithmic gap penalty for sequence alignment.
+Journal of Molecular Evolution, 40(4):464-473.

+**Recent Benchmarking:**
+- **Zhu, T. et al. (2025).** A critical evaluation of deep-learning based phylogenetic inference.
+Journal of Genetics and Genomics, 52(1):in press.

 ## Command-Line Usage